LynSab/Bookclub-app/README.md

 2. Install dependancies by running the command `npm install` for both the bookclub-backend and bookclub-frontend folders.

+3. Create the database by running the file `bookclub_app_db_creation.sql` in MySQL Workbench

 ## Running in development mode

 To run the frontend: